-- For the third time in a week (4/2/20), President Trump has invoked the Defense Production Act and ordered a ban on exports by 3M Co. of scarce supplies, including N95 respirators, surgical masks, and gloves. - Earlier last week, the President ordered the Secretaries of the Departments of Health and Human Services and Homeland Security to "help domestic manufactures like General Electric, Hill-Rom, Medtronic, ResMed, Royal Philips, and Vyaire Medical secure the supplies they need to build ventilators needed to defeat the virus." - President Trump declared (3/13/20) a national emergency under the Stafford Act, which allows the federal government to marshal additional resources and authorize greater regulatory flexibility to respond to the coronavirus outbreak.
+- The White House unveiled (4/7/20) a new hashtag, #AmericaWorksTogether, that will be used to promote companies that are hiring employees during the economic crisis and donating food and other supplies to health care workers. - President Trump invoked the Defense Production Act last week (4/2/20) for the 3rd time in ten days, ordering a ban on exports by 3M Co. of scarce supplies, including N95 respirators, surgical masks, and gloves. - Earlier last week, the President ordered the Secretaries of the Departments of Health and Human Services and Homeland Security to "help domestic manufactures like General Electric, Hill-Rom, Medtronic, ResMed, Royal Philips, and Vyaire Medical secure the supplies they need to build ventilators needed to defeat the virus." - President Trump declared (3/13/20) a national emergency under the Stafford Act, which allows the federal government to marshal additional resources and authorize greater regulatory flexibility to respond to the coronavirus outbreak.